animal-tree/Writing-stuff/AnxiousAdditions.md

 2. Cyclicality
 3. Magic

+We explore a variation of 2, believing it to be the most reasonable.

 #### [Math.md](Math.md)

 By defining philosophy as a random variable set, we permit the question, "What is a random variable?" even as the set is defined as one of all random variables.
 Random variables include probability distributions, but what else might they include?
 That philosophical question remains a part of this recursive set non-definition.